unfold/heroku-buildpack-pnpm/README.md

 Your builds will always used the latest published release of the buildpack.

+You can control the version of pnpm but setting a `PNPM_VERSION` environment variable on the app.
+For example `PNPM_VERSION=6.32.11`.

 If you need to use the git url, you can use the `latest` tag to make sure you always have the latest release. **The `main` branch will always have the latest buildpack updates, but it does not correspond with a numbered release.**

 ```sh